lChap701/Build-a-JavaScript-Calculator/README.md

-# Build a Drum Machine
+# Build a JavaScript Calculator

-This project was created for freeCodeCamp and it is used to create a drum machine.
+This project was created for freeCodeCamp and it is used to create a calculator.
 For more information, you can view the [instructions here](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator).

 ## Resources